ameerwald/cds_vis_exam_assignment1/README.md

 | ------------- |:-------------:
 | Data      | The flowers dataset
 | Notes  | Jupyter notebook with notes, used to create .py script
-| Out  | List of the 5 most similiar flowers to my chosen flower in a .csv file
+| Out  | List of the 5 most similar flowers to my chosen flower in a .csv file
-| Src  | Py script for the image search alogorithm
+| Src  | Py script for the image search algorithm
 | Utils  | Taken from class notebook, using two functions to show images

 ## To run the scripts